Behaviour

 Side effects.

-An effect declaration has three parts:
+An effect declaration has two parts: a body and an optional dependency array.

-effect { … } with no brackets is equivalent to effect [on:mount] { … } — both run the body once when the surrounding scope mounts.
+No array runs once on mount. $effect(() => { … }) is exactly equivalent to $effect(() => { … }, ["mount"]) — both run the body a single time when the surrounding scope mounts.

 Dependency entries